 There is no maximum age restriction when applying for the Skilled Independent 189 (New Zealand) Stream.

 The primary applicant can include their partner and dependent children on the application.
 Partners and children only need to meet the health, character and security checks.

 If you are also eligible to apply for a Resident Return Visa, and have a partner and/or dependent children to sponsor, you must consider whether RRV or the new visa is the best option for your family.
 If your child becomes a permanent visa-holder they will not be eligible for a HELP loan until they attend their citizenship ceremony.

 Only you can decide what is the best option for your family given the cost, time taken to process each visa, be granted citizenship and attend a citizenship ceremony.
-Oz Kiwi cannot advise what the best pathway for your family is.
+Oz Kiwi cannot advise on the best pathway for your family.

 Family Relationship 461